alecluna/Solar-Panel-Draw-Tool-Demo/README.md

 This a demo for a project I built for a client, refactored with Typescript and Vite.

 To spin up, use `npm install` or `yarn start` like any other React app.
 Runs on `localhost:3000`.
-We are using Google Maps API to compute surface area and map data.
+Using Google Maps API to compute surface area and map data.
 You will need your own accounts for GCP and AWS Lambda to properly run locally.